International Master's Degree Applicants Residing in Norway

 Application deadline for autumn term is 15 April.

 Application deadline for spring term is 1 November.

-For the autumn term 2017 the following master's programmes are open for application (this applies only for applicants residing in Norway and citizens from Nordic countries):
+For the autumn term 2018 the following master's programmes are open for application (this applies only for Norwegian citizens, citizens from other Nordic countries and international applicants residing in Norway):